Chr0mium24/word_mahjong/DONE.md

 - **Improved State Management**: The root `App.tsx` component now properly manages the socket connection and game state, passing data and callbacks down to child components as props.
 - **Full Type Safety**: All client-server communication (socket event emissions and listeners) now uses the strictly-typed payloads defined in the `@word-mahjong/common` package.
 This eliminates a class of potential runtime errors and improves developer experience.
 - **UI Logic Cleanup**: Removed the manual "Start Game" button, aligning the client with the server's automatic game start logic.
 The UI now correctly reflects the "waiting for players" and "playing" states.

+## Step 6: Advanced Features & Polishing

+- **Custom Deck Creation**: The client now features a textarea in the lobby for players to input a custom set of characters for the game deck.
+The server correctly generates the deck based on this input, ensuring the deck size is exactly 144 characters by either repeating or truncating the provided string.
+- **Disconnect/Reconnect Handling**: The server can now handle player disconnections.
+A disconnected player has a 3-minute window to reconnect.
+If they fail to do so, their status changes to "managed," and the server will automatically play for them to keep the game moving.
+Reconnecting players are seamlessly integrated back into the game with the current state.
+- **Scoring and Game End**: A basic scoring system has been implemented.
+The winner of a round receives 10 points.
+At the end of a game, a scoreboard is displayed, and players can signal their readiness for the next round.
+- **UI/UX Refinements**: The game UI now provides better user feedback.
+It displays whose turn it is, highlights the current player in the player list, and features a countdown timer to show the remaining time for the current turn.
+Buttons are disabled when it is not the player's turn.